include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 The generated mappings obviously work best on systems where both libstdc++ version and target match, but they should port pretty well.

-There is no strong policy for updating the built-in mappings, we try to use a mainstream target and a middle-aged libstdc++ version.
+There is no strong policy for updating the internal mappings, we try to use a mainstream target and a middle-aged libstdc++ version.